EECS150/asic_labs_fa21/project/final.md

 2. What is the post-synthesis critical path length?
 What sections of the processor does the critical path pass through?
 Why is this the critical path?

-3. Show a screenshot of the final floorplan
+3. Show a screenshot of the final floorplan.
+Also include a screenshot of the clock tree debugger results.

 4. What is the post-place-and-route critical path length?
 What sections of the processor does the critical path pass through?
 Why is this the critical path?
 If it is different from the post-synthesis